-11 THE HEARING REPORTER: I need you to slow down at 12 this point.
-When you're reading from a document, you need 13 to slow down.
+10 THE HEARING REPORTER: I need you to slow down at 11 this point.
+When you're reading from a document, you need 12 to slow down.

-14MR.
+13MR.
 MATOSICH: I apologize.
-You were trying to15communicate that to me, and I'm sorry.
+You were trying to14communicate that to me, and I'm sorry.
 I apologize.

-16 THE HEARING REPORTER: Thank you.
-17 MR. MATOSICH: So Regulation 1620(b)(3) sets 18 forth the first functional use test, and this is to 19 clarify.
-The plane leaves the state under a 6396 20 analysis.
-The first functional use is out of the state, 21 not the delivery flight.
-This brings us to the final 22 point -- I'll make it then I'll wrap up my presentation --23 is the interstate commerce itself.
+15 THE HEARING REPORTER: Thank you.

+MR. MATOSICH: So Regulation 1620(b)(3) sets forth the first functional use test, and this is to clarify.
+The plane leaves the state under a 6396 analysis.
+The first functional use is out of the state, not the delivery flight.
+This brings us to the final point -- I'll make it then I'll wrap up my presentation -is the interstate commerce itself.

 This argument was somewhat difficult to make in our briefs.
-And I would just like to try and elucidate a
+And I would just like to try and elucidate a little bit on it, if I can, to try and make the point

-1 little bit on it, if I can, to try and make the point It's a technical construction issue, but it is an 2 here.
-3 important issue in terms of what we've used in the proper.
-6020(b)(1) basically says that use tax applies to 4 5 any property that is, basically, not used and is not otherwise -- excuse me -- that is otherwise exempt from 6 7 sales tax.
+1 here.
+It's a technical construction issue, but it is an 2 important issue in terms of what we view is the proper 3 construction of the interstate commerce exemption.
+6020(b)(1) basically says that use tax applies to 4 any property that is, basically, not used and is not 5 otherwise -- excuse me -- that is otherwise exempt from 6 7 sales tax.
 And 1620(b)(5)(c)(3) says that the property is 8 an aircraft, use tax will -- I apologize.
 I'm sorry.
 I'm 9 trying.
 10 THE HEARING REPORTER: So am T. 11 MR. MATOSICH: I apologize.
-12 If the property is an aircraft, use tax will not apply.
-If one-half or more of the flight time traveled by 13 14 the aircraft during the six-month period immediately following its entry into the state is commercial flight 15 16 time traveled in interstate or foreign commerce.
-Again, 17 this has been conceded.
+12 If the property is an aircraft, use tax will not apply if one-half or more of the flight time traveled by 13 14 the aircraft during the six-month period immediately following its entry into the state is commercial flight 15 time traveled in interstate or foreign commerce.
+Again, 16 17 this has been conceded.
 The use of the aircraft 18 post-entry into the State of California has been conceded 19 with the Department.
 20 The Department, however, says that the Interstate 21 Commerce Exemption as articulated in 1620(b)(5)(c)(3) is 22 inapplicable because it is predicated on where the 23 aircraft was purchased.
 We disagree, and here's why.
+In
-In 2004 the legislature revised Section 6248 changing from 24

-25 90 days to 12 months, heretofore, generally known 90-day
+24 2004 the legislature revised Section 6248 changing from 25 90 days to 12 months the heretofore generally known 90-day